paucablop/chemotools/README.md

 ## __Scatter__

 ### __Multiplicative scatter correction__
-Multiplicative scatter correction is a preprocessing technique in spectroscopy that corrects for the influence of light scattering on spectral measurements by dividing each spectrum by a scatter reference spectrum.
+Multiplicative scatter correction (MSC) is a preprocessing technique in spectroscopy that corrects for the influence of light scattering on spectral measurements by dividing each spectrum by a scatter reference spectrum.
 The current implementation, accepts three types of reference spectra:

 - The mean spectrum of the dataset (_default_).
 - The median spectrum of the dataset.